Operations Research and Industrial Engineering

 The program in operations research and industrial engineering is designed to educate engineers who will solve complex industrial-socioeconomic problems by applying fundamental principles from engineering, mathematics, economics, computer science, and systems theory.
 In support of this end, a wide variety of research and study areas are offered by a faculty whose expertise covers such fields as optimization, simulation, statistics, stochastic processes, decision analysis, and manufacturing systems.
 The program is rigorous but sufficiently flexible to accommodate the needs and interests of most students.

-Once a student chooses a study area, he or she works closely with one or more faculty members pursuing research in that area.
+Once students choose a study area, they work closely with one or more faculty members pursuing research in that area.
 Because of the interdisciplinary nature of the program, many projects involve teamwork and collaboration with departments in the Cockrell School of Engineering and the McCombs School of Business.
 Each student’s program includes a balanced combination of coursework, seminars, computational analysis, and research.
 State-of-the-art computer facilities, specialized laboratories, and the latest versions of applications software are available to all graduate students.

 Graduate Studies Committee